 Who we are

-The Graduate School of Arts and Science Gender and Sexuality Workshop is open to graduate students in any discipline working on questions related to gender and sexuality.
+The Graduate School of Arts and Sciences Gender and Sexuality Workshop is open to graduate students in any discipline working on questions related to gender and sexuality.
 The workshop is an opportunity for students to receive detailed feedback from an interdisciplinary group of scholars on work in progress.

 We strongly encourage graduate students, particularly those who have completed coursework in WGS, to submit work that they are looking to develop further, and welcome both written work—such as drafts of book or dissertation chapters, journal articles, or prospectuses—and practice conference presentations.